 Bishop Karl Pruter, who was consecrated by Patriarch Peter, would write of Patriarch Uladyslau in his work “The Old Catholic Sourcebook” (Garland, New York, 1983, p.70) that he “had one great dream, that one day his native Byelorussia would be liberated and that he would return as its Patriarch.
 The dream was never realized and it is doubtful that more than a handful of people in his native land ever heard that they had a Patriarch in exile.
 Yet…it is a certainty that his spiritual sons will ordain priests and bishops in great numbers, and who knows, his patriarchs may become as numerous as Old Catholic and Orthodox bishops.”

 In fact, the greatest fulfilment of Patriarch Uladyslau’s work was to be seen in the BONC under the leadership of his brother Patriarch Yuri.
 After the fall of the Soviet Union, Patriarch Yuri made his first visit to his homeland since childhood in 1993, and thereafter he returned annually.
 It was clear that there was an appetite among the people of Belarus for the indigenous Orthodoxy offered by the BONC.
 As of 1993, there was one bishop there, six assisting priests in Minsk, Lida, and Siomki Goradok, and a lay membership of thirty-five thousand which was continuing to grow.
 By 1997, however, this growth had been halted due to the opposition of the Lukashenko regime, which sent its spies to watch Patriarch Yuri and his clergy and suppressed many of the churches that had opened.
 In reality, nothing had changed since the days of the USSR, except that it was now being presented with a gloss of “democracy”.
-Notwithstanding these setbacks, Patriarch Yuri continued to work among diasporan Belarusians in New York until his death in 2015, when his church ceased activity.
+Notwithstanding these setbacks, Patriarch Yuri continued to work among diasporan Belarusians in New York until his death in 2015.
 He also collaborated with other Belarusian clergy and endeavoured to bring about ecumenical links.
+Following his death, clergy of his jurisdiction united with the Byelorussian Patriarchate of St Andrew the First-Called Apostle under Prince Edmond of Miensk.

 Reunion in the present day